 - Go “all in” when you’ve got it.
 When you know you’re in a strong position to succeed, don’t be afraid to commit.
 Luck is always a part of the game.
-What better time to “go for it” than when the odds say fortune is on your side.
+What better time to “go for it” than when the odds say fortune is on your side?

 - Sometimes you just have to smile and say good hand.
 In spite of all your effort and preparation, sometimes life conspires against you and deals you a “bad beat”.
 A classy player understands this is part of the game and simply smiles and congratulates the winner.

 - Ultimately what really matters is character.
 When you play poker frequently, you get to know all the players.
 This is something occasional players don’t get.
-They will walk into a Vegas poker room totally oblivious to the fact the half the people in the room know each other.
+They will walk into a Vegas poker room totally oblivious to the fact that half the people in the room know each other.
 The regulars know who the gentlemen are, and who the scoundrels are.
 It’s much more fun to play with gentlem

 - Patients are as important as luck.
 Good cards come and go.
 When your cards are hot, you know they can’t last.
 When your cards are cold, you know they can’t last.
 The trick is to wait out the troughs, play conservatively, and guard your stack.
 That way when the “bullets” come your way, you’re fully loaded.
 Patients and action are flip sides of the same coin, wisdom.